-A. General Records: General school operation records may be kept for a period not to exceed five years (max.
-5 years) after the record creation date.
-All Columbia College records are in this category unless identified as a Special Record.
-B. Special Records: Special Records have a business, tax, or legal requirement, and academic records.
+- after the record creation date.
+All Columbia College records are in this category unless identified as a Special Record. - B. Special Records: Special Records have a business, tax, or legal requirement, and academic records.
 These records are in the Special Records Retention Regulation and maintained for an indefinite time period.